robstoll/atrium/README.md

 [Collection Assertions](#collection-assertions) will help us with this.
 However, `contains.inAnyOrder.values` expects `Pair`s.
 So we have to map from `Person` to `Pair` upfront.
-As we have a variable length argument list and want to pass it to a variable length argument list, this cannot be done with a simple `map`.
+As we have a variable length argument list and want to pass it to a variable length argument list, this cannot be done with a simple `map` from Kotlin.
 And it gets worse if we want to use `contains.inAnyOrder.entries` which expects at least one identification lambda (`Assert<T>.() -> Unit`) because Kotlin cannot infer the types automatically.